rikosintie/Create-PingInfo/README.md

 Note: Occasionlly I have seen a switch return one IP address instead of two for a switch.
 Rerunning the show command usually corrects the issue.

-The script takes the output from a "show cdp neighbor detail | i Dev|IP a" and turns it into the input needed by PingInfoView.
+The script takes the output from a `show cdp neighbor detail | i Dev|IP a` and turns it into the input needed by PingInfoView.

-On Windows 'py pinginfo.py'
+On Windows `py pinginfo.py`

 On Linux `python3 pinginfo.py`